Optimal how-long-to-cook for a 10 lb Fully Cooked Ham

 An excellent way to utilize leftover rice and ham is by making a flavorful fried rice dish.
 It’s quick to prepare and perfect as a side or main dish.

-In a pan, scramble the eggs and set aside.
-Stir-fry the mixed vegetables and ham, then add the rice and soy sauce.
-Toss in the scrambled eggs, mixing everything well.
-Garnish with green onions before serving.
+Scramble the eggs in a pan, you set aside.
+So the mixed vegetables and ham get stir-fried up, then the rice and soy sauce.
+Add in the scrambled eggs, stirring everything together.
+Top with green onions before serving.

 Ham and Cheese Stuffed Peppers